 Many of them have succeeded, too, such as ‘super-agent’ Mino Raiola.
 He took a whopping £41 million cut when his client, French soccer player Paul Pogba, moved from Juventus to Manchester United in 2016, while Portuguese agent, Jorge Mendes, received an entire Greek island as a birthday gift from his client, Cristiano Ronaldo.

 Technically, anyone can be an agent, too.
 While shrewd negotiation skills and a knowledge of contract law are an obvious starting point, the ability to build and maintain networks is just as important.
 You will also need to obtain a licence, usually regulated and administered by your chosen sport’s governing body.

 3. Sports Broadcaster / Journalist

 The only thing that sports fans enjoy more than watching a game is talking about it.
-This means there is a huge media market for broadcasters, journalists and, increasingly, bloggers, who are keen to offer their thoughts, observations and predictions.
+This means there is a huge media market for broadcasters, sports journalists and, increasingly, bloggers, who are keen to offer their thoughts, observations and predictions.
 There is no shortage of mediums on which to do so, either; in fact, there are countless print publications, websites and even entire TV channels dedicated to nothing else.

 Most professionals start out with a degree in journalism (although many colleges and universities now offer courses specific to sports journalism).
 You would then need to gain work experience, either through an internship with a media company or by simply touting your services to whoever will hire you.

 With experience, more opportunities then may open up, although much depends on the subsequent style and quality of your output, as well as your ability to get it seen by the bigger media players.

 4. Data Analyst / Statistician